Batch-and-queue

 The Consequences

 In Lean, lead time is the most important measure of system health.
-Research into production processes consistently shows that in a batch-and-queue environment, items are actually processed for only a small percentage of the total lead time.
+Research on production processes consistently shows that in a batch-and-queue environment, items are actually processed for only a small percentage of the total lead time.
 The rest is waiting time.

 TheLean